dmagda/pgvector-azure-ai-lodging-service/README.md

-# Lodging Recommendation Service With OpenAI and PostgreSQL pgvector extension
+# Lodging Recommendation Service With Azure OpenAI and YugabyteDB

 This is a sample Node.JS and React application that demonstrates how to build AI-powered apps using the OpenAI API and PostgreSQL pgvector extension.